 He had to find out.
 If Melody was indeed the Apprentice, the clock was ticking down on entire worlds.

 An hour later he stood at the foot of the Imperial Beach Pier.
-The sun was just minutes from setting, a brilliant orange circle squishing itself into the watery horizon, the sky above him dissolving into a sleepy navy blue.
+The sun was just minutes from setting, a brilliant orange circle squishing slowly into the watery horizon, the sky above him dissolving into a sleepy navy blue.

 The beach on both sides of him was clear: no swimmers or surfers, no joggers or dogs, no lifeguards or tourists.
 The plaza behind him was empty, save the lights from the three stores in the plaza’s single building.
 The Pier itself stretched before him, free of people, the blue light shining in the octagonal tower at the top of the building at its end like a beacon, inviting him.
 He looked at it, smiling slightly.